Onto the Next Chapter...

 Docuview

 Those who know me know that technically this isn’t my first company.
-I started Electriq Power (IPO in 2023) with my friends back in 2016, but due to many reasons, that never played out the way I wanted, and was an utter disappointment.
+I started Electriq Power (IPO in 2023) with my friends back in 2016.
+But, due to many reasons, that endeavor didn’t pan out the way I wanted and was an utter disappointment.

 This time around, I’m doing it my way - because I can.